freewarelovers/HQ/README.md

 # HQ

-Homepage of the company Freeware Lovers GmbH
+Homepage of the company Freeware Lovers GmbH.

 The web site files are stored in the **/docs** folder.